aws-solutions-library-samples/guidance-for-processing-real-time-data-using-amazon-dynamo-db/README.md

 ## Cleanup

 1. To delete the stack deployed using the CloudFormation template follow the steps mentioned in this [link](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-console-delete-stack.html).
-2. If using AWS Cli run the followinf command:
+2. If using AWS Cli run the following command:
    ```
    aws cloudformation delete-stack --stack-name ${STACK_NAME}
    ```